dharvison/board-game-finder/proposal/proposal.md

 # Board Game Library and Player Finder

+Board Game Finder allows uses to manager their board game library, mark games they wish to play, and find others in their area to play those games with.

 ## 1. What tech stack will you use for your final project?

 React and Redux for the front-end.
 Node, Express and Postgres for the back-end.